|

 Do you feel tired when you stop drinking?

 Yes.
-Many people feel tired after they stop drinking— whether that means after a night of over-indulging or in the early days of sobriety.
+Drinking and tiredness go hand-in-hand.
+Many people feel tired when they stop drinking, whether that means after a night of over-indulging or in the early days of sobriety.

 You also don’t have to be a heavy drinker or someone who binges on alcohol to experience alcohol-induced exhaustion.
 Someone who goes to the bar with a friend and has one too many drinks can also experience lethargy the next day.
 We know this to be true on the basis of the answer to the next question.